lambdaclass/lambda_ethereum_rust/crates/networking/docs/Sync.md

 A snap sync cycle begins by fetching all the block headers (via eth p2p) between the current head (latest canonical block) and the sync head (block hash sent by a forkChoiceUpdate).

-We will then fetch the block bodies from each header and at the same time we will select a pivot block (sync head - 64) and start rebuilding its state via snap p2p requests, if the pivot were to become stale during this rebuild we will select a newer pivot (sync head) and restart it.
+We will then fetch the block bodies from each header and at the same time select a pivot block (sync head - 64) and start rebuilding its state via snap p2p requests, if the pivot were to become stale during this rebuild we will select a newer pivot (sync head) and restart it.

 After we fully rebuilt the pivot state and fetched all the block bodies we will fetch and store the receipts for the range between the current head and the pivot (including it), and at the same time store all blocks in the same range and execute all blocks after the pivot (like in full sync).